 Lighthouse Model of Care

 Young people with histories of trauma often struggle with emotional and social difficulties, and complex mental health needs.
-Traumatic experiences can have a profoundly negative effect on psychosocial, cognitive and physiological development.
-Many traumatised young people develop a sense of the world as being unsafe, unjust, untrustworthy and unpredictable.
+Traumatic experiences can have a profoundly negative effect on psychosocial, cognitive, and physiological development.
+Many traumatised young people develop a sense of the world as being unsafe, unjust, untrustworthy, and unpredictable.
 This can lead to problems in forming healthy, trusting relationships and having core human needs met.
-Lighthouse's Therapuetic Model of Care (LMC) is a treatment approach that sees, recognises and responds to these complex features in young people.
+The Lighthouse Model of care (LMC) is a treatment approach that sees, recognises, and responds to these complex features in young people.

-The LMC is a holistic therapeutic treatment program which draws on over 60 years of empirical research into human development across the fields of psychology, psychiatry, trauma and neurobiology.
-The LMC integrates trauma-informed practice, attachment theory and contemporary psychoanalytic principles to create a holistic therapeutic treatment environment in which the mental health, wellbeing and social and emotional capacities of young people in Lighthouse homes are developed and enriched.
-More broadly, the LMC also informs and guides decision making throughout the organisation.
-For example, trauma informed practice does not mean simply applying these principles to our young people in isolation, but building and maintaining an organisational culture that promotes psychological safety and wellness of all its members.
+The LMC integrates trauma-informed practice, attachment theory, and contemporary psychoanalytic theory to create a holistic therapeutic treatment environment in which the mental and physical wellbeing and social and emotional capacities of young people in Lighthouse homes are developed and enriched.
+The LMC provides the clinical underpinnings of the Lighthouse Foundation programs and informs and guides decision-making with our young people.
+More broadly, the LMC also informs and guides decision-making throughout the organisation.
+For example, trauma-informed practice does not mean simply applying these principles to our young people in isolation, but building and maintaining an organisational culture that promotes psychological safety and wellness of all its members.

 Lighthouse also places significant importance on the role of organisational structure as a source of containment for staff and young people.
 Line management structures operate to hold and contain staff and young people by providing clear levels of responsibility both, operationally and clinically.

-Child development and infant mental health principles also inform interior design choices, furnishings, and the layout of our homes.
-Lighthouse encourages young people and Carers to personalise their home with decorative items, photos and furnishings.
-Having personal pictures, photos, trophies and the like can greatly facilitate a sense of belonging.
-Each home also has a communal dining area so meals can be eaten at the table together, as other families would.
+Lighthouse encourages young people to personalise their home with decorative items, photos, and furnishings.
+Having personal pictures, photos, trophies, and the like can greatly facilitate a sense of belonging.
+Each home also has a communal dining area so meals can be eaten at the table together, as other homes would.

-Lighthouse programs use many interventions to improve the overall wellbeing of each young person.
-These interventions are key to creating a space for young people to achieve their goals, wishes and desires, as well as enhance their overall wellbeing.
-Central to this process is the IDP.
-The IDP is a therapeutic tool designed to create a thoughtful treatment program.
-As part of this process, the young person is supported by their Senior Carer to reflect on and assess their own needs and desires.
-They then create goals with their Senior Carer in response to these and review them monthly.
-Treatment programs developed through the IDP process are holistic in that they support each young person to develop goals across five elements of treatment:
+The IDP is a therapeutic tool designed to create a thoughtful, holistic and tailored treatment program.
+As part of this process, the young person is supported by their Therapeutic Case Manager to reflect on and assess their own needs and desires.
+They then create goals with their Therapeutic Case Manager in response to these and review them every month.
+Goals developed through the IDP process are holistic in that they support each young person across five elements of treatment: